kaycebasques/kayce.basqu.es/content/blog/lighthouse.md

+---
+layout: base.mustache
+title: Measure The Load Performance, Accessibility, And SEO Of Your Documentation Pages
+tags: post
+date: 2019-04-25
+summary: |
+  The experience of using a documentation site may be as important as the quality of the content on that site.
+This post shows you how to use Chrome DevTools to quantitatively measure whether your documentation site is an asset or a liability.
+---

 <h1 id="title">
-  Measure The Load Performance, Accessibility, And SEO Of Your Documentation Pages
+  {{title}}
 </h1>

 <p id="time">